 Later on the strimming crew moved onto the summer house site and

 in place the rhododendrons which flanked the site.
 A small test

-pit was then dug through an overburden of roughly 20 cm. of leaf mould derived
+pit was then dug through an overburden of roughly 20 cm. of leaf

-features seen within this build up of plant material we propose
+was no archaeological features seen within this build up of plant

-out taking in an area immediately in front of the
+trench marked out taking in an area immediately in front of the

 volunteers had finished we began to plan the layout of the grotto

 by offsets.
 We also visited dam 1 and noted that one of the large

 stone slabs from the upstream end of the spillway had been lifted.